cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 Knowing how to effectively manipulate them is key, so we'll need to learn the commands that make manipulating these files possible.

+## Working with Labs

+Labs starter files are distributed on Autolab.
+To get started:

+{% highlight bash %}
+# Download this week's zip file

+# Use scp to transfer the zip file to Andrew, as per above:
+#
+# Non-Windows:
+$ scp ~/Downloads/LABNAME.zip ANDREWID@unix.andrew.cmu.edu:~
+# or, if you set up the SSH shortcut in the Initial Setup:
+$ scp ~/Downloads/LABNAME.zip andrew:~
+#
+# Windows:
+$ scp /mnt/c/Users/USERNAME/Downloads/LABNAME.zip ANDREWID@unix.andrew.cmu.edu:~
+# USERNAME is the username you use on your laptop

+# Use ssh to log into Andrew.
+$ ssh andrew, or ssh ANDREWID@unix.andrew.cmu.edu

+# Make a folder to hold your GPI files:
+$ mkdir -p ~/private/gpi

+# Move the zip file into your GPI directory:
+$ mv LABNAME.zip ~/private/gpi

+# Use cd to change into your GPI directory:
+$ cd ~/private/gpi

+# Unzip the lab:
+$ unzip LABNAME.zip
+{% endhighlight %}

 ## Remotely Transfer Files (scp)

 SCP (for "secure copy") is a program for copying files from one machine to